jeffan18/terraform-azure-reference/README.md

 *Note: If you are working with multiple cloud providers, you may not want to spare storage state into each provider.
 For this reason, you may want to look the [Terraform Cloud remote state management](https://www.hashicorp.com/blog/introducing-terraform-cloud-remote-state-management) that has been introduced by HashiCorp.*

 ## Terraform modules

 ### What are Terraform modules?

 [Terraform modules](https://www.terraform.io/docs/modules/index.html) are used to group together a set of resources that have the same lifecycle.
-It is not mandatory to use modules, but in some case it might be useful.

-Like all mechanisms that allow to mutualize/factorize code, modules can also be dangerous: you don't want to have a big module that contains everything that you need to deploy and make all the resources strongly coupled together.
-This could lead to a monolith that will be really hard to maintain and to deploy.
+Modules is a convenient way for this deployment which has 3 environments and they have similar services and components in the design.

 Here are some questions that you can ask yourself for before writing a module:
 - Do have all the resources involved the same lifecycle?